Skip to main content

 Step 3.
 Map intake requests to Statement of Work line items.
 Use the SOW as the pricing anchor.
 Every requested deliverable, key assumption, and revision limit should map to a specific SOW line item.
 If an intake request cannot be mapped, it is either out of scope or still too vague to price.

 Step 4.
 Confirm platform-cost ownership before you total the quote.
 Webflow separates Site plans and Workspace plans, and pricing can be viewed in monthly or yearly billing modes.
 Confirm who pays, when billing starts, and how each cost appears in your quote.
-Add current plan pricing only after live verification.
+Plan pricing stays pending until live verification is complete.

 Before sending pricing, verify plan fit with scope.
 If the project does not require CMS features, check against Webflow's Basic positioning.
 If it includes blogs or SEO-driven pages with structured content, check against CMS plan requirements.